HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 reference other Acts of these types.
 For example, in a Care Plan it is necessary to repeatedly relate Health Concerns, Goals, Activities and Outcomes.

-The ID is required and must be the same ID as the entry/id it is referencing.
-The ID cannot be a null value.
+The id is required and must be the same id as the entry/id it is referencing.
+The id cannot be a null value.
 Act/Code is set to nullFlavor=“NP” (Not Present).
 This means the value is not present in the message (in act/Code).

 The `<linkHtml>` tag, is a generic referencing mechanism that can be used to reference identifiers that are internal